hmxmilohax/rb3-pc/readme.md

 	*   Automatic Calibration only works for PS3 guitar controllers with passthrough.

 *   **_"My game gets stuck when naming a character or band."_**
-	*   This is shouldn't be happening on the latest version of RPCS3.
-That being said, I'd suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers lack the required amount of buttons to use the on-screen keyboard.
+	*   This shouldn't be happening on the latest version of RPCS3.
+That being said, I'd suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don't have enough buttons to use the on-screen keyboard.

 *   **_"Scrolling through the library has long pauses."_**
 	*   You didn't read the guide and did not set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](#network) for Rock Band 3.